Project Runway season 19

-Project Runway Season 19 began Thursday, October 14, 2021.
-Sixteen designers compete to become "the next great American designer."
-Returning as judges are editor-in-chief of Elle, Nina Garcia; fashion designer Brandon Maxwell; and former editor-in-chief of Teen Vogue, Elaine Welteroth.
-Season 4 winner Christian Siriano returns to mentor the designers and use the "Siriano save" to bring an eliminated designer back into the competition if he disagrees with the judges' verdict.
-Karlie Kloss did not return as a host, but appeared in the penultimate episode of the season.
+The nineteenth season of Project Runway began Thursday, October 14, 2021.
+Sixteen designers competed to become "the next great American designer."
+Elle editor-in-chief Nina Garcia, fashion designer Brandon Maxwell, and former Teen Vogue editor-in-chief and journalist Elaine Welteroth returned as judges.
+Season 4 winner Christian Siriano returned to mentor the designers and use the "Siriano Save" to bring an eliminated designer back into the competition if he disagrees with the judges' verdict.
+Karlie Kloss did not return as host and head judge but appeared in the penultimate episode of the season as a guest judge.

+The winner of the season was Shantall Lacayo from Miami, Florida.
+Lacayo marked the first time a contestant from an international spin-off participated and won in the original U.S. franchise, having previously competed and finished in third on the first season of Project Runway Latin America.
+This season brought in four women to the finale, with Chasity Sereal, Coral Castillo, and Kristina Kharlashkina finishing as runners-up.

+Anna Yinan Zhou and Prajjé Oscar Jean-Baptiste competed later on season 20 with Anna placing 8th and Prajjé placing 5th out of 14.